User

 LEADERSHIP IS NOT WHAT YOU THINK IT IS

-Most people misunderstand leadership because they confuse position, personality, and intention with responsibility.
-Leadership is not: - Charisma - Rank or title - Years of experience - Being well liked - Having strong opinions Those things may coexist with leadership.
+Most people misunderstand leadership because they confuse position, personality, or intention with responsibility.
+Leadership is not: - Charisma - Rank or title - Years of experience - Being well liked - Having strong opinions Those things may exist alongside leadership.
 They do not define it.
-Leadership begins at the moment you are responsible for a decision whose consequences affect others.
-If you do not own decisions, you are not leading—regardless of your role.
-The Core Misunderstanding Good intentions do not produce good outcomes.
-Experience does not equal judgment.
-Activity does not equal effectiveness.
-Organizations fail every day with smart, hardworking people because leadership behavior breaks down at the decision point—especially under pressure.
-What Leadership Actually Is Leadership is: - Making timely decisions with imperfect information - Accepting responsibility for outcomes you cannot fully control - Setting conditions where others can execute - Correcting reality when it drifts—not when it collapses Culture is downstream from leadership behavior.
+Leadership begins the moment you are responsible for a decision whose consequences affect other people.
+If you don’t own decisions—and the impact they have on others—you’re not leading, regardless of your role.
+The Core Misunderstanding Good intentions don’t produce good outcomes.
+Experience doesn’t automatically create judgment.
+Activity doesn’t equal effectiveness.
+Organizations fail every day with smart, hardworking people because leadership breaks down at the decision point—especially under pressure.
+And when leadership fails at the decision point, it’s people who pay the price: confusion, burnout, frustration, and lost trust.
+What Leadership Actually Is Leadership is: - Making timely decisions with imperfect information - Accepting responsibility for outcomes you can’t fully control - Setting conditions where others can succeed - Correcting reality early—not after it collapses - Developing people, not just directing work - Taking care of your people while still holding standards In the Marine Corps, we don’t separate mission accomplishment from people.
+You accomplish the mission through your people.
+Civilian leadership is no different.
+Culture is downstream from leadership behavior.
 Performance follows decision quality.
-Why This Matters Here This Collective exists to improve how leaders: - Think about responsibility - Evaluate risk and tradeoffs - Decide when pressure, politics, or ambiguity are present If you want to discuss leadership as a concept, there are other places for that.
-If you want to improve how you operate as a leader, this is the work.
+Trust follows consistency and ownership.
+Why This Community Exists This Collective exists to help leaders: - Think more clearly about responsibility - Make better decisions under pressure - Balance standards with care for people - Lead honestly when politics or ambiguity show up This is a place to learn, challenge assumptions, and get better together.
+If you’re here to debate leadership theory, there are other places for that.

 0